 - The ability to explore a variety of majors without breaking the tuition bank in the first two years of the higher education experience

-- Smaller class sizes that allow for more personalized instruction – a particular boon for students who might worry about their academic performance at a four-year university
+- Smaller class sizes allow for more personalized instruction – a particular boon for students who might worry about their academic performance at a four-year university

-- Qualified professors, who might be newer to the teaching field but are well-trained in their academic area of expertise
+- Qualified professors who might be newer to the teaching field but are well-trained in their academic area of expertise

-- A flexible schedule that provides both day and night courses for students who have families and must work full time during their college experience
+- A flexible schedule that provides both day and night courses for students who have families and must work full-time during their college experience

 - The ability to transfer credits to another institution if additional education is desired – particularly with schools that have transfer agreements with the universities in their area